sthibaul/sthibaul.github.io/install-config/tp4.md

 mail_gid = 5000
 ```

-For security we also want to restrict dovecot to read/writing mails from there:
+For security we also prefer to restrict dovecot to read/writing mails from there:

 ```
 valid_chroot_dirs = /home/vmail
 ```

 Last but not least, we also need to make SELinux allow `dovecot` to access
-`/var/run/ldapi` :
+`/var/run/ldapi` to connect to LDAP (we could also use ldaps, but ldapi is more efficient and does not require setting up TLS):

 ```shell
 # setsebool -P authlogin_nsswitch_use_ldap 1
 ```

-## Test with a user with mail but not unix account
+## Test with a user with mail but no unix account

-Create a `cn=Titi Lapin,ou=Etudiants,dc=adsillh,dc=local` LDAP object similarly to other such objects, but *not* the `posixAccount` class, and thus not the `homeDirectory`, `uid`, `uidNumber`, `gidNumber` attributes
+Create a `cn=Titi Lapin,ou=Etudiants,dc=adsillh,dc=local` LDAP object similarly
+to what we did for other students, but *without* the `posixAccount` class, and
+thus not the `homeDirectory`, `uid`, `uidNumber`, `gidNumber` attributes, but
+give it `titi@adsillh.local` as `mail` attribute.

 Try to send a mail to it, and look in `/home/vmail/titi@adsillh.local/`

-If it is not there, you can check `mailq` to see it in the queue, `journalctl -u
+If it is not there, you can check `mailq` to see it in the queue,
-postfix` to see if it's postfix that has troubles, and `journalctl -u dovecot`
+`journalctl -u postfix` to see if it's postfix that has troubles,
-to see if it's dovecot that has troubles.
-After fixing something in the config,
+and `journalctl -u dovecot` to see if it's dovecot that has troubles.

+After fixing something in the config, remember to restart the corresponding
-restart the corresponding daemon, and use `postqueue -f` to for postfix to retry
-delivering the mail.
+daemon, and use `postqueue -f` to tell postfix to retry delivering the mail.

 ## Reading mail (Bonus)